GaneshPelluru/Begineers/02-modules/04-chatGPT.md

 ## History
   - ChatGPT is a large language model developed by OpenAI, an artificial intelligence research laboratory based in San Francisco, California.
-OpenAI was founded in 2015 by a group of technology leaders, including Elon Musk, Sam Altman, Greg Brockman, and Ilya Sutskever, with the goal of advancing artificial intelligence in a safe and beneficial way.
+OpenAI was founded in 2015 by a group of technology leaders, `including Elon Musk, Sam Altman, Greg Brockman, and Ilya Sutskever, with the goal of advancing artificial intelligence in a safe and beneficial way.`

-  - The development of ChatGPT is based on the GPT (Generative Pre-trained Transformer) architecture, which is a type of deep neural network that has been pre-trained on a large corpus of text data.
-The first version of GPT was released by OpenAI in June 2018, and it quickly gained popularity among researchers and developers due to its high performance in a variety of natural language processing tasks.
+  - The development of ChatGPT is based on the GPT (Generative Pre-trained Transformer) architecture, which is a type of deep neural network that has been pre-trained on a large corpus of text data. `The first version of GPT was released by OpenAI in June 2018`, and it quickly gained popularity among researchers and developers due to its high performance in a variety of natural language processing tasks.

-  - In June 2020, OpenAI released a new version of GPT called GPT-3, which is currently the largest and most powerful language model in existence.
-GPT-3 has 175 billion parameters and has been trained on a diverse range of text data, making it capable of generating human-like language and completing a wide range of natural language tasks.
+  - In June 2020, OpenAI released a new version of GPT called GPT-3, which is currently the largest and most powerful language model in existence. `GPT-3 has 175 billion parameters` and has been trained on a diverse range of text data, making it capable of generating human-like language and completing a wide range of natural language tasks.

   - ChatGPT is based on the GPT-3 architecture and has been fine-tuned on a specific set of tasks related to conversational AI.
 It is designed to understand natural language inputs and generate human-like responses, making it useful for a variety of applications, such as customer service, chatbots, and language translation.